storj/docs/app/(docs)/dcs/api/s3/object-versioning/page.md

 ## How do I opt in to the object versioning beta?

-You need to opt in to the object versioning beta per project.
 To opt in to the object versioning beta, you can follow these steps:

-1. Login to the Storj web console
-2. Navigate to the desired project
-3. You will be prompted to enable object versioning for the project
+{% partial file="versioning-opt-in.md" /%}

 ## How does object versioning work?